|

 Sanding a south wall before painting |

-Ambrose Bierce once amusingly characterized house painting as the art of protecting flat surfaces while exposing them to insults of the critic.
+Ambrose Bierce once amusingly characterized house painting as the art of protecting flat surfaces while exposing them to the insults of the critic.
 Paint

 choices often do elicit criticism beyond any statement we were consciously trying to